Student Showcase & Competition

 Junior Division projects will be recognized with a participation ribbon.

-Identify exemplary projects that will advance to the California State Science and Engineering Fair.
+Junior Division projects are not eligible to advance to the California Science and Engineering Fair.

 The final category placement of each project will be determined by NCSoS.

 Additional Project Information (Grades TK-12)